cytoscape/cytoscape.js/documentation/md/collection/style.md

 Only [defined visual style properties](#style) are supported.

-If you would like to remove a particular overridden style property, set `null` to it.
+If you would like to remove a particular overridden style property, set `null` or `''` (the empty string) to it.